-YOUR HOUSEHOLD ~ THE COLUMN TWO IS NOT
+YOUR HOUSEHOLD Address

 Name Phone numbers

 Name Phone numbers

 Name Phone numbers

 Name Phone numbers

 Name Phone numbers

-If we can't get home or contact each meet or leave a message at: Name ch other we will The Getaway Kits are stored in the 4.
-The radio station (inc AM/FM frequency) we will
+If we can't get home or contact each other meet or leave a message at: Name

-Contact details tune in to for local civil defence information during an emergency
+The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during

+Contact details an emergency

 Name (back-up)

 Contact details

 Name (out of town) 5.
-Friends/neighbours who may need our help or who

-Contact details can help us
+Friends/neighbours who may need our help or who can help us

-Contact details Name
+Contact details

-2. The person responsible for collecti ng the children Address

-from school is: Phone

 Name

+The person responsible for collecting the from school is: e children Address

+Phone

+Name

 Contact details Name

-Address

-3. Emergency Survival Items and Get Phone
+3. Emergency Survival Items and Getaway H Address Kit

-Person responsible for checking w ater and food
+Person responsible for checking water ar Phone

-Items will be checked and replenished on: (check and replenish at least once a year) 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+Items will be checked and replenished or On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake

-II (BABBANE BUS)
+or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

+(check and replenish at least once a year) to turn on water, electricity and gas.

-IE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111
+IMPORTANT DUONE N UMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

 Council Emergency Helpline